ethereum/web3.py/docs/contracts.rst

    >>> twentyone
    21

 And a transaction dictionary, with or without the ``transaction`` keyword.
+You can also optionally include a block identifier.
 For example:

 .. doctest::